vega/vega/packages/vega-scenegraph/README.md

 vega-scenegraph) installation.
 However, node-canvas is an optional dependency, and is not needed for SVG rendering.
-Bounds calculation can be performed without node-canvas, though in the case of text marks the resulting bounds may be slightly inaccurate due to approximate text size calculations.
+Bounds calculation can be performed without node-canvas, though in the case of text marks the resulting bounds may be inaccurate due to approximate text size calculations.

 ## Scenegraph Definition